 Local Authority Accommodation

-If you are in need of emergency or permanent accommodation, you can contact your local authority for an application form.
-The application must be assessed by the local authority and this will involve an interview.
-Once assessed and deemed eligible for housing, your name goes on the housing list.
-You cannot go on the housing list if you are an owner or joint owner of a house, although there may be an exception in cases of Domestic Violence.
-West Cork Women Against Violence Project can support you in submitting an application for Local Authority Housing.
+If you are in need of emergency or permanent accommodation, you should contact your local authority for an application form.
+This form includes an application to assess if you have previously owned a property.
+The application must be assessed by the local authority, once assessed and deemed eligible for housing, your name goes on the housing list.
+We can help with this.

 Private Rented Accommodation

-If you have found private accommodation to rent, you may be entitled to apply for Rent Supplement (also known as Rent Allowance).
 Rent Supplement is paid to people living in private rented accommodation who cannot afford the cost of their accommodation from their own income.
-If you are on a social welfare or HSE payment, you should qualify.
 However, you will not qualify for Rent Supplement if you are in full-time employment.
 You are expected to contribute towards the rent and the amount of Rent Supplement you can receive is calculated by the Community Welfare Officer (CWO).
 The amounts paid will vary from area to area and the rules around Rent Supplement are complicated, so it is important to clarify what you are entitled to before you take on a lease.
+This payment will finish once a HAP payment has been fulfilled.

 Advertisement of private rented accommodation: